Spring Break in Nashville

 Games

 Enhance your dining experience by going somewhere with games to play.
 Nashville has a lot of restaurants and bars with games ranging from ping pong to shuffleboard to bocce ball to sand volleyball.
-While some places are for 21 and up, the majority of places are all ages.
-A couple of good places to start are Pins Mechanical Co (duckpin bowling, bocce ball, ping pong, arcade games) and 6th and Peabody (variety of outdoor games).
-To get in the spirit of spring, visit Sandbar for sand volleyball, tropical drinks, or just to put your feet in the sand.
+While some places are for 21 and up, the majority of places are for all ages.
+A few good places to start are Play Playground (immersive, physical games), Pins Mechanical Co (duckpin bowling, bocce ball, ping pong, arcade games), 6th and Peabody (a variety of outdoor games), and Puttshack (tech-infused mini golf).
+To get in the spirit of spring, visit Sandbar (which opens in late March) for sand volleyball, tropical drinks, or just to put your feet in the sand.
 The Escape Game and Topgolf are also fun options.

 Get MorE dETAILS